-- Commitment and relationship building to identify common interest and values among individual members of the constituency - Storytelling to build a narrative that outlines the challenges, threats and hope for change as a mean to mobilize emotional resources of the constituency/community to take action.
-This practice serves to connect the individual story with a collective story, define the mission and build the tension and urgency for taking action. - Strategy to use limited resources in new ways that maximize power and expands capacity for change - Practice/Action turning resources into a coordinated action with concrete measurable outcomes - Building structure for community organizing that guarantees shared purpose, norms, that enable sustained collaborative action and shared resources adapted from Marshall Ganz writings and lectures
+- Commitment and relationship building to identify common interest and values among individual members of the constituency. - Storytelling to build a narrative that outlines the challenges, threats and hope for change as a mean to mobilize emotional resources of the constituency/community to take action.
+This practice serves to connect the individual story with a collective story, define the mission and build the tension and urgency for taking action. - Strategy to use limited resources in new ways that maximize power and expands capacity for change. - Practice/Action turning resources into a coordinated action with concrete measurable outcomes. - Building structure for community organizing that guarantees shared purpose, values and norms, that enable sustained collaborative action and shared resources.